GreenRaccoon23/rp/README.md

-  -i, --include string    File patterns to include, separated by commas -x, --exclude string    File patterns to exclude, separated by commas -c, --concurrency int   Max number of files to edit simultaneously (default 1) -q, --quiet             Hide most output
+  -i, --include string    File patterns to include, separated by commas -x, --exclude string    File patterns to exclude, separated by commas -c, --concurrency int   Max number of files to edit simultaneously (default 1) -v, --verbose           Show more output
   -Q, --silent            Hide all output

 WARNING: Setting concurrency too high will cause the program to crash,